realdlee/todo_app/README.md

 - [x] Optional: Use can mark todos as completed
 - [x] Optional: Basic validations (up to 3 todos and no blank todos) with Toast messages
 - [x] Optional: Improve styling and UI/UX
-- [ ] Optional: Persist todo items in database
+- [x] Optional: Persist todo items in database (with ActiveAndroid)
 - [ ] Optional: User can select priority of each item and display priority

 ##Walkthrough of all user stories: